Desmos tips for the SAT

 How to practice outside of Bluebook

-If students are practicing outside of the Bluebook, use the SAT’s version of Desmos here.
+If students practice outside of the Bluebook, use the SAT’s version of Desmos here.
 The differences between this Desmos and the default web version are minimal, so students already used to using Desmos in class shouldn’t worry.
 The SAT version is intended as an offline calculator, so it disables some features.
 Otherwise, the SAT version of Desmos has a lot of the same features.

 What if you can’t see your function?

 If a student can’t see a function they’ve graphed or a key point is off-screen, there are several options.
-A student can click the plus or minus sign in the upper-right to zoom in or out.
+A student can click the plus or minus sign in the upper right to zoom in or out.
 Students can click and drag to move the window, or click on the wrench and manually input a domain and range.
 If it looks like the function isn’t showing up at all and they’ve checked for typos, the student should make sure that a colored circle is showing immediately to the left of the equation—if an empty ring is showing, they can click on the ring to turn the designated graph back on.

 Entering Calculations on Desmos